awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q:  Will I need to access the AppStream 2.0 Image Builder during the application installation process?**

 For many applications, this will not be necessary.
 Applications can be installed simply by launching the image builder with the desired applications and having the scripts configure everything.
 In cases where complex licensing or additional configurations are required, you may need to access the Image Builder once the applications are installed.
-This can be done my keeping the AppStream Image Builder available after all applications have been installed and logging into the instance through the AWS Management Console.
+This can be done by keeping the AppStream Image Builder available after all applications have been installed and logging into the instance through the AWS Management Console.

 **Q: What instance types are available to use with AWS VAM?**